TrueLearnAI/truelearn/docs/dev/design_considerations.rst

 Design Considerations
 =====================

-The following design considerations were made when developing the TrueLearn library:
+The following design considerations were made during the development the TrueLearn library.

 Contents
 --------